-Dr Hazel Gowland MSoFHT, MREHIS, FIFST, FRSPH has had a severe allergy to nuts and peanuts since early childhood and has survived a number of life-threatening reactions.
-She was involved in shaping the achievements of the Anaphylaxis Campaign from its earliest days in 1994.
+Dr Hazel Gowland PGCE, MREHIS, FIFST, FRSPH has had a severe allergy to nuts and peanuts since early childhood and has survived a number of life-threatening reactions.
+A leading patient and consumer advocate, she was involved in shaping the achievements of the Anaphylaxis Campaign (now Anaphylaxis UK) from its earliest days in 1994.

 This work also involves food suppliers as well as families, schools, food enforcement officers, local and national government, doctors, specialist nurses and dieticians.
 Hazel develops accessible e-learning resources and allergy training courses for food handlers in the workplace.